Bilevel methods for image reconstruction: Introduction

 This review lies at the intersection of a specific machine learning method, bilevel, and a specific application, filter learning for image reconstruction.
-For a broad overview of machine learning in image reconstruction, see \citep{hammernik:2020:machinelearningimage}.
+For overviews of machine learning in image reconstruction, see \citep{hammernik:2020:machinelearningimage,ravishankar:20:irf}.
 For an overview of image reconstruction methods, including classical, variational, and learning-based methods, see \citep{mccann:2019:biomedicalimagereconstruction}.
-Finally, for a historical overview of bilevel optimization and perspective on its use in a wide variety of fields, see \citep{dempe:2020:bileveloptimizationadvances}.
-Within the image recovery field, bilevel methods have also been used, \eg, in learning synthesis dictionaries \citep{mairal:2012:taskdrivendictionarylearning, chambolle:2021:learningconsistentdiscretizations}.
+Finally, for historical overviews of bilevel optimization and perspectives on its use in a wide variety of fields, see \citep{dempe:2003:annotatedbibliographybilevel,dempe:2020:bileveloptimizationadvances}.
+Within the image recovery field, bilevel methods have also been used, \eg, in learning synthesis dictionaries \citep{mairal:2012:taskdrivendictionarylearning}.

 The structure of this review is as follows.
 The remainder of the introduction defines our notation and presents a running example bilevel problem. \cref{chap: image recon} provides background information on the lower-level image reconstruction cost function and analysis regularizers. \cref{chap: hpo} provides background information on the upper-level loss function, specifically loss function design and hyperparameter optimization strategies.
-These background sections are not meant to be exhaustive overviews of these broad topics. \cref{chap: ift and unrolled} presents building blocks for optimizing a bilevel problem. \cref{chap: bilevel methods} uses these building blocks to discuss optimization methods for the upper-level loss function. \cref{chap: applications} discusses previous applications of the bilevel method in image recovery problems, including signal denoising, image inpainting, and medical image reconstruction.
+These background sections provide motivation and context for the rest of the review; they are not exhaustive overviews of these broad topics. \cref{chap: ift and unrolled} presents building blocks for optimizing a bilevel problem. \cref{chap: bilevel methods} uses these building blocks to discuss optimization methods for the upper-level loss function. \cref{chap: applications} discusses previous applications of the bilevel method in image recovery problems, including signal denoising, image inpainting, and medical image reconstruction.
 It also overviews bilevel formulations for blind learning and learning space-varying tuning parameters.
-Finally, \cref{chap: conclusion} offers summarizing commentary on the benefits and drawbacks of bilevel methods for computational imaging and our thoughts for future directions for the field.
+Finally, \cref{chap: conclusion} offers summarizing commentary on the benefits and drawbacks of bilevel methods for computational imaging, connects and compares bilevel methods to other machine learning approaches, and proposes future directions for the field.